Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Abstract

-To tackle these challenges and enable fast and low-cost LLM inference on GPUs, we propose the following techniques in this paper. \textbf{(1) Range-aware quantization with memory alignment.} We point out that the range of weights by groups varies.
-Thus, we only quantize a small fraction of groups with the larger range using 4-bit with memory alignment consideration on GPUs. \textbf{(2) Accuracy-aware sparse outlier.} We point out that the distribution of the sparse outliers with larger weights is different in 2-bit and 4-bit groups, and only a small fraction of outliers require 16-bit quantization.
-Such design leads to >0.5\% accuracy improvement with <3\% average increased bit for Llama2-7b. \textbf{(3) Asynchronous dequantization.} We point out that calculating the scales of each group is independent of the loading weights of each group.
-Thus, we design the asynchronous dequantization on GPUs, leading to up to 3.92$\times$ speedup.
-We conduct extensive experiments on different model families and model sizes.
-We achieve 2.85-bit for each weight considering all scales/zeros for different models.
-The end-to-end speedup for Llama2-7b is 1.74$\times$ over the original model, and we reduce both runtime cost and hardware cost by up to 2.70$\times$ and 2.81$\times$ with less GPU requirements.
+To tackle these challenges and enable fast and efficient LLM inference on GPUs, we propose the following techniques in this paper. \textbf{(1) Intra-weight mixed-precision quantization.} We only quantize a small fraction of groups with higher sensitivity (larger Hessian value and range variation) using 4-bit.
+Meanwhile, we also take the memory alignment into consideration on GPUs. \textbf{(2) Exclusive 2-bit sparse outlier with minimum speed degradation.} We only reserve a small fraction of large weights in 2-bit groups as sparse outliers using 16-bit, which leads to a lower average bit increment and speed degradation. \textbf{(3) Asynchronous dequantization.} We point out that calculating the scales of each group in 2-order dequantization is independent of the loading weights of each group in 1-order dequantization.
+Thus, we design the asynchronous dequantization on GPUs.
+We conduct extensive experiments on different model families (\textit{e.g.} Llama3, etc.) and model sizes.
+We achieve 2.91-bit for each weight considering all scales/zeros for different models with negligible loss.
+As a result, with our 2/4/16 mixed-precision quantization for each weight matrix and asynchronous dequantization during inference, our design achieves an end-to-end speedup for Llama2-7b is 1.74$\times$ over the original model, and we reduce both runtime cost and total cost by up to 2.53$\times$ and 2.29$\times$ with less GPU requirements.